 Most people associate financial aid with grants and scholarships or free help but an overseas education loan is also a part of the package.
 They technically serve as a help to pay for college, keeping the fact that they must be paid back after graduation.
 When you secure your financial aid package from college, don’t assume that everything listed is grants or scholarships.
 Look carefully at each item, and call your financial aid office if you have any queries.

 Two types of federal education loans

 Federal loans are divided into two categories: subsidized and unsubsidized.
 Subsidized student loans are for students who have financial aid, and the federal government pays the interest while you’re in college.
 Unsubsidized student loans are available to all students, regardless of financial need.
 However, students are responsible for paying all interest on the loans.
-To be eligible for both of these loan options, it’s compulsory for students and their families to submit a FAFSA.
+To be eligible for both of these loan options, whether within your own country or in getting an overseas education loan , it’s compulsory for students and their families to submit a FAFSA.